swhitley/Boomerang/README.md

 There are three separate options for launching Boomerang.
 When selecting an option (a, b, or c), you must leave the parameters for the other options blank.

 1. **a - Event Document Name Contains** - This is the direct replacement for the legacy `WebServiceRequester` integration.
-The parameter may be left blank when being used with an EIB, and the integration will pick up the deliverable document from the EIB.
-If there are multiple deliverable documents, use this parameter to match and select the desired deliverable document for processing.
+The parameter may be left blank when being used with an EIB; the integration will pick up the deliverable document from the EIB output.
+If there are multiple deliverable documents, use this parameter to match the name of the desired deliverable document.
 2. **b - Input Document** - A fully formed SOAP request document can be attached at runtime.
-The Boomerang integration can be run in standalone mode and does not need to be connected to an EIB.
+For this option, the boomerang integration can be run in standalone mode and does not need to be connected to an EIB.
-3. **c - Custom Report** and **c - Custom Transformation** - Run the Boomerang as a standalone integration.
+3. **c - Custom Report** and **c - Custom Transformation** - This option allows you to run the Boomerang as a standalone integration.
+An EIB is not needed because Boomerang will extract your report data and perform the tranformation.
 Select a Workday report, then attach the XSLT document to be used to transform the report output.
 Boomerang does not support reports with prompts at this time.

 ![image](https://user-images.githubusercontent.com/413552/124685009-44ba2a80-de85-11eb-9632-e48dec777cf7.png)

 ## EIB Instructions

+1. Develop a Workday Custom Report.
+The report will be used to extract data for a web service request (see the example report definition below).
-1. Create an Outbound EIB.
+2. Create an Outbound EIB.
+3. Select the Workday report from step one as your data source.
-2. In the EIB, use the transformation step to convert the output into a SOAP call (see the sample xslt, 'department_assignment_automation.xslt', below).
+4. In the EIB, use the transformation step to convert the output into a web service request (see the sample xslt, 'department_assignment_automation.xslt', below).
-3. Add a business process to the EIB.
+5. Add a business process to the EIB.
-4. Insert a new step at the end of the business process to call the `Boomerang` integration.
+6. Insert a new step at the end of the business process to call the `Boomerang` integration.
-5. Update the Web Service launch parameter to make sure that it matches the request in your XSLT file.
+7. Update the Web Service launch parameter to make sure that it matches the request in your XSLT file.
-6. You are not required to configure any additional Boomerang launch parameters for this option.
+8. You are not required to configure any additional Boomerang launch parameters for this option.

 ![image](https://user-images.githubusercontent.com/413552/125008154-c2fa0680-e016-11eb-8551-dda6e78c8298.png)
 ![image](https://user-images.githubusercontent.com/413552/125008820-2c2e4980-e018-11eb-9dc9-5571b1126a2b.png)